-Most of the previous works focus on the estimation of the sparse parameter and the prediction of new observations in high-dimensional classification or regression models.
+Most previous works focus on estimating the sparse parameter and predicting new observations in high-dimensional classification or regression models.
 In practice, a valid statistical inference procedure is also essential.
-But for the penalized high-dimensional models like the Lasso, the inference can be very challenging because the limiting distribution of the estimator is untraceable \citep{fu2000asymptotics}.
-The most popular inference method is based on random sampling or the bootstrapping \citep{chatterjee2011bootstrapping, chatterjee2013rates, sartori2011penalized}, such as the residual bootstrapping (usually for fixed design) and the vector bootstrapping (usually for random design).
-Another approach is the multiple sample splitting \citep{wasserman2009high, meinshausen2009p}, which can be used to control both the false discovery rate (FDR) and the familywise error rate (FWER).
-Post-selection inference conducted after model selection, is another popular approach \citep{zhang2022post}.
+However, for penalized high-dimensional models like the Lasso, inference can be very challenging because the limiting distribution of the estimator is untraceable \citep{fu2000asymptotics}.
+The most popular inference method is based on random sampling or bootstrapping \citep{chatterjee2011bootstrapping, chatterjee2013rates, sartori2011penalized}, such as the residual bootstrapping (usually for fixed design) and the vector bootstrapping (usually for random design).
+Another approach is the multiple sample splitting \citep{wasserman2009high, meinshausen2009p}, which can be used to control both the false discovery rate (FDR) and the family-wise error rate (FWER).
+Post-selection inference, conducted after model selection, is another popular approach \citep{zhang2022post}.
 As pointed out in \cite{taylor2015statistical}, the inference procedure needs to be adjusted to accommodate the model selection process. \cite{lee2016exact} proposed an inference method by exactly characterizing the distribution of the statistic conditioned on the model selection result.
-Another approach is the debiasing or desparsifying method \citep{van2014asymptotically, zhang2014confidence}, where confidence intervals and $p$-values are obtained by adding a correction term (derived from KKT conditions) to the Lasso estimator to eliminate the bias caused by penalization.
+Another approach is the debiasing or desparsifying method \citep{javanmard2014confidence, van2014asymptotically, zhang2014confidence}, where confidence intervals and $p$-values are obtained by adding a correction term (derived from KKT conditions) to the Lasso estimator to eliminate the bias caused by penalization.

-Many of the abovementioned approaches can be extended to generalized linear models or general M-estimators.
+Many of the aforementioned approaches can be extended to generalized linear models or general M-estimators.
 However, the theoretical analysis of the logistic regression model (a \textit{single-response} model) may not carry over to the high-dimensional multinomial regression model, which is essentially a \textit{multi-response} model.
-Especially for the inference, more work needs to be done to extend the previous method and the theoretical analysis to the multinomial regression model.
+In particular, for inference, more work needs to be done to extend previous methods and theoretical analysis to the multinomial regression model.